tamasmajer/unstorage-server-with-auth/README.md

 The original http driver does not support adding a header, so we can use this [modified http driver](https://www.npmjs.com/package/unstorage-driver-http-headers).

-The Auth API is a token to user map, a simple key-value store.
+The Auth API is a user to access token map, a simple key-value store.
 It can be called after a successful external authentication, for example from a simple NextAuth site.
 To access the Auth API we need to use a fix admin access token, defined by an environment variable (it is for now in the application.properties).